 Osteogenesis Imperfecta Explained

 Osteogenesis Imperfecta (OI) means “bones formed imperfectly”.
-It is a genetic condition that someone is born with and will always carry throughout their life.
-It primarily affects the bones, causing them to be fragile.
+These are genetic conditions that someone is born with, and will throughout their life.
+They primarily affect the bones, causing them to be fragile.
+We currently recognize over 20 distinct genetic causes.
+There are a similar number of genetically determined related forms of Familial Osteoporosis.

-The mildest form of OI (Type I) is the most common and can often go undiagnosed until later in life.
-OI may also result in: short stature, blue tinted sclerae (the white of the eyes), hearing loss, brittle teeth, muscle weakness, hypermobility and restricted breathing.
+OI may also result in blue tinted sclerae (the white of the eyes), short stature, hearing loss, brittle teeth with opalescent discolouration (Dentinogenesis Imperfecta), muscle weakness, joint hypermobility and restricted breathing.

 Children born with more severe Types of OI can often sustain fractures in the womb or during childbirth.
-The most severe cases of OI can result in infant death, often due to respiratory failure during or shortly after birth.
-People with OI are all unique!
-No two people display exactly the same characteristics of OI, even within the established Types.
+The most severe cases of OI can result in infant death, often due to respiratory failure during or shortly after birth and are grouped as OI Type 2.

 Introduction to Bone Fragility syndromes